Gauleiter

 A Gauleiter (/de/) was a regional leader of the Nazi Party (NSDAP) who served as the head of a Gau or Reichsgau.
-Gauleiter was the third-highest rank in the Nazi political leadership, subordinate only to Reichsleiter and to the Führer himself.
+Gauleiter was the third-highest rank in the Nazi political leadership, subordinate only to Reichsleiter and the Führer, himself.
 The position was effectively abolished with the fall of the Nazi regime on 8 May 1945.

 History and development

 Origin and early years

-Joseph Goebbels, the Reich Minister of Propaganda, headed the Party organization in Berlin as Gauleiter from 28 October 1926 to his suicide on 1 May 1945.
+A group of Gauleiters greet Hitler at Gorlitz, 1943.

 The first use of the term Gauleiter by the Nazi Party was in 1925 around the time Adolf Hitler re-founded the Party on 27 February, after the lifting of the ban that had been imposed on it in the aftermath of the Beer Hall Putsch of 9 November 1923.
 The word can be singular or plural in German usage, depending on its context, and derives from the German words Gau and leiter (leader).
 The word Gau is an old term for a region of the German Reich (Empire).
 The Frankish Realm and the Holy Roman Empire were both subdivided into Gaue (the plural form of Gau) which corresponds roughly with the English word "shire."
 It is still in use today as a generic component in the names of some regions mainly in Germany, Austria, Switzerland, the Netherlands and Belgium. (see: Gau Legacy).

 In its formative years, local political activists organized the Party at the municipal level in their home areas.
 In effect, they were self-selected or had won out in local struggles for control.
-Though they were required to be approved by Hitler, this was usually a formality in these early years when he was still banned from speaking throughout most of Germany and had to rely on these home-grown leaders to organize the Party at the grass roots.
+Though they were required to be approved by Hitler, this was usually a formality in these early years when he was still banned from speaking throughout most of Germany and had to rely on these homegrown leaders to organize the Party at the grass roots.
 In fact, it was not uncommon for local branch leaders to be selected by the Party members themselves.
 This was not officially prohibited by Hitler until 1929.
 By creating the position of Gauleiter, Hitler provided a means for him to exert more direct control over the local Party organizations.
 The Gauleiter was placed in charge of a specified geographical jurisdiction consisting of several Ortsgruppe (Local Groups).